 Information architecture, or IA, is used to create the structure of a website or mobile application.

-In a perfect world, the IA of your website would give your user the context needed to know where they are and where their desired information is located in relation to their current position.
-But before your IA can come anywhere close to this ideal scenario, you must first understand and know how to apply the conventions and standards of information architecture.
+In a perfect world, the IA of your website would give users the context needed to know where they are and where their desired information is located in relation to their current position.
+Before your IA can come anywhere close to this ideal scenario, you must first understand and apply the conventions and standards of information architecture.

-To begin our discussion, we’ll first cover principles of good information architecture.
+To begin, we’ll first cover principles of good information architecture.
 After, we’ll dive deeper into the details of developing a structure.

 Before developing the IA of your website or mobile application, it’s important to first establish the point of view you’re going to take.
 With this, we recommend that you take the point of view of your users, not your organization.

 Take the company Columbia as an example.
-In the screenshot, you can see the company’s jargon seeping through their main product categorization.
-Other than long-term loyal customers and employees, most users would have a difficult time knowing what “3 in 1 Interchange” or “Titanium Collection” are.
+Below, you can see the company’s jargon seeping through their main product categorization.
+Other than long-term loyal customers and employees, most users would have a difficult time understanding what “3 in 1 Interchange” and “Titanium Collection” mean.

 Applying point of view: Don’t let your site reflect the people who built it.
 Take the point of view of your users, not your company.

-Over time, users become accustomed to certain elements of web design.
-They anticipate specific items to be set up in particular ways.
-For example, users expect terms to be consistent throughout the entire site, and they expect states to be organized alphabetically.
-Users assume these standards are consistent across all websites and mobile applications because it’s what they’ve grown accustomed to.
+Over time, users become accustomed to certain elements of web design and anticipate specific items to be set up in particular ways.
+This is representative of Jakob’s Law of the Internet, which states “users spend most of their time on websites that aren’t yours.”
+Users assume certain standards are consistent across all websites and mobile applications because it’s what they’ve grown accustomed to.